maayaankk/HeaderPortfolio/README.md

 1. HTML5 (Pure HTML) <br>
 2. CSS3 (For media queries) <br>
 3. Bootstrap5 for all the stylings and responsive view

+## Hosting of this website
+Here we have used firebase for hositing the website